Built by Flowdesk — ex‑FlowCrypt (iOS + Chrome Ext.). Privacy apps, E2EE systems, native & mobile.See workcontact@flowdesk.tech

 No — and this is intentional.
 The trusted handover relies on a Cloud Function running on a schedule to mark a vault released after an inactivity interval, which only makes sense for a document that lives in the hosted Firestore.
 A local file sitting on your disk has no server watching it.
 If you want the handover behavior, use a hosted vault at /s/<slug>.
 The editor hides the Handover button for local vaults so it doesn't suggest a guarantee we can't keep.

-What about time-locked notes and Encrypted Send from a local vault?+
+What about time-locked notes, Encrypted Send, and Encrypted File Send from a local vault?+

 Those still work — they have nothing to do with where your vault lives.
-Composing a time-locked note or an Encrypted Send from the editor stores the one-shot capsule / send document in our backend the same way as always; only the notebook text lives in your local file.
+Composing a time-locked note, an Encrypted Send, or an Encrypted File Send from the editor stores the one-shot capsule / send document / file ciphertext in our backend the same way as always; only the notebook text lives in your local file.

 How is this different from the .fvault backup file?+